Trimi's Compounded Tirzepatide & Semaglutide: Quality Testing and Regulatory Compliance

 | Cost | Significantly lower | Premium pricing |

 The primary difference is that brand-name medications have completed extensive clinical trials for FDA approval, while compounded versions rely on the same active ingredient that was proven effective in those trials.
-Quality 503B pharmacies produce medications that meet comparable manufacturing standards.
+Trimi's 503A sterile compounding pharmacies produce medications under USP <797> standards with third-party batch testing.
 For a detailed comparison, see our guide on compounded vs brand-name semaglutide.

 What to Ask About Your Compounded Medication